 Here are a few supporting facts for this witch hunt contention:

-- DCM is often caused or exacerbated by the taurine levels (amino acid) in the dog, with low levels attributed to increased occurrence.
-Taurine levels are influenced by breed, diet and other factors and many grain free pet foods add taurine to the formula to mitigate this risk.
+- DCM is often caused or exacerbated by the taurine levels (amino acid) in the dog, with low levels attributed to the increased occurrence.
+Taurine levels are influenced by breed, diet and other factors and many grain-free pet foods add taurine to the formula to mitigate this risk.

 Dogs with this condition have a harder time pumping blood, so they end up with heart failure.
 It’s especially prevalent in big breeds and is a fairly common condition.